kumboleijo/Songbook/README.md

 # Songbook

-> This project allows you to generate your own responsive web songbook!
+> This project allows you to generate your own responsive web songbook.

 Live-Demo: https://www.songbook.de.cool